 A local PTHA, with both high-resolution inundation simulations and the vast numbers of scenarios needed, has only become feasible with highly parallel calculations on vast supercomputers.
 We sketch how HPC has advanced the state of PTHA in Figure 2.

 Figure 2: How High Performance Computing (HPC) is reshaping the capabilities for Probabilistic Tsunami Hazard Analysis.
 In the past, we would simulate the offshore tsunami wave and use statistical models to predict the severity of the inundation over a length of coastline.
-Inundation calculations, with far more complicated flows in shallow waters, modelled on high-resolution numerical grids, require longer and larger simulations.
-Only with recent advances in supercomputing has it become feasible to perform these demanding calculations for the vast numbers of earthquake scenarios needed.
+Inundation calculations, with far more complicated flows in shallow waters, modeled on high-resolution numerical grids, require longer and larger simulations.
+Recent advances in supercomputing have made it feasible to perform these demanding calculations for the vast number of earthquake scenarios needed.

-Under the ChEESE project (https://cheese-coe.eu/) we have designed, implemented, tested, and applied a workflow for calculating local PTHA for Sicily.
+Under the ChEESE-project we have designed, implemented, tested, and applied a workflow for calculating local PTHA for Sicily.
 This workflow is a blueprint for providing services related to performing local PTHA for a coastline of interest.